nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse/comment.md

 ## Replying to a comment

+You can reply to your comments and to comments from other users.
+However, replies cannot be indented further than a 2-level thread.

 To reply to a comment, click ![]({{file name='reply.png'}} ?w=20) next to the comment you want to reply to.

 Type your comment and click Enter.